-Regardless of what accounting system your startup uses, at its core will be the chart of accounts (COA).
-A chart of accounts will differ from company to company, but the common thread is that it is a system of your accounting records that aligns with your financial structure and offers the level of detail required in your financial statements.
-More specifically, it’s an indexed list of accounts that shows classifications and sub-classifications that are impacted by your financial transactions.
+Regardless of what accounting system or software your startup uses, its core will be the chart of accounts (COA).
+A startup chart of accounts will differ from company to company, but the common thread is that it is a system of your accounting records that aligns with your financial structure and offers the level of detail required in your financial statements.
+More specifically, it’s an indexed list of accounts that shows classifications and sub-classifications impacted by your financial transactions.
 Once you’ve assigned your transactions to an account (and its corresponding number), you can then set up your general ledger and use double-entry bookkeeping to ensure that your books are balanced.

 Set up your categories.
-There are five essential categories you’ll want to consider for your chart of accounts:
+There are five essential categories you’ll want to consider for your startup chart of accounts:

 - 1. Assets – everything your company owns (or is owed), including current assets. fixed assets, accounts receivable, inventory.
 In this category, also include an account for accumulated depreciation for each asset.

 - 3. Owner’s equity – your business investments.
-This account should include common stock and preferred stock, in the case that you have investors at some point.
+This account should include common stock and preferred stock,- in the case that you have investors at some point.